Shuchita33/Boutique-Management-Project/README.md

 # Boutique-Management-Project
-It is a management system that provides a common platform for customers,employees and employer to access the services.

-I have used database named sboutique which is used to store data and perform other operations.

-It allows customers to create/sign in to their account and see/book/cancel products and appointments as well as delete their account.
+This is a boutique management system made using MySQL connectivity with Python.
+It uses a MySQL database to store data in the form of tables and to maintain a proper record of all details.
+Different MySQL queries that include DML (Data Manipulation Language) commands are used in this project which is useful to perform CRUD (Create, Read, Update, Delete) operations.
+This management system provides a common platform for customers, employees, as well employers to use the services.
+The various functionalities provided in this system are:

-Employees can login to their accounts to check and update their bookings and appointments.
+Customers: Customer can create their accounts, sign in to their accounts and perform various operations such as book their orders, view booking, delete bookings and update their details.

-Employers can add new products, view/update product details and add/remove employees.
+Employees: Employees can sign in to their account using their employee id and perform operations such as updating delivered orders of customers, adding a new product, and deleting a product.

+Employer: The employer can perform two operations which are viewing product details and adding a new employee.